 Objective tinnitus usually involves noise from blood vessels near the ear.
 In such cases, the sound comes with each beat of the pulse (pulsatile).
 Causes include

 The most common noise is the sound of rapid or turbulent blood flow in major vessels of the neck.
 This abnormal blood flow may occur because of a reduced red blood cell count (anemia Overview of Anemia Anemia is a condition in which the number of red blood cells is low.
 Red blood cells contain hemoglobin, a protein that enables them to carry oxygen from the lungs and deliver it to all parts... read more ) or a blockage of the arteries (atherosclerosis Atherosclerosis Atherosclerosis is a condition in which patchy deposits of fatty material (atheromas or atherosclerotic plaques) develop in the walls of medium-sized and large arteries, leading to reduced or... read more ) and may be worsened in people with poorly controlled high blood pressure (hypertension High Blood Pressure High blood pressure (hypertension) is persistently high pressure in the arteries.
 Often no cause for high blood pressure can be identified, but sometimes it occurs as a result of an underlying... read more ).
 Some small tumors of the middle ear called glomus tumors are rich in blood vessels.
 Although the tumors are small, they are very near the sound-receiving structures of the ear, and blood flow through them can sometimes be heard (only in one ear).
 Sometimes, blood vessel malformations that involve abnormal connections between arteries and veins (arteriovenous malformations) develop in the membrane covering the brain (the dura).
 If these malformations are near the ear, the person sometimes can hear blood flowing through them.

 Not all tinnitus requires evaluation by a doctor.
 The following information can help people decide whether a doctor's evaluation is needed and help them know what to expect during the evaluation.

 People with warning signs should see a doctor right away.
 People without warning signs in whom tinnitus recently developed should call their doctor, as should people with pulsatile tinnitus.
-Most people with tinnitus and no warning signs have had tinnitus for a long time.
-They can discuss the matter with their doctor and be seen at a mutually convenient time.
+Most people with tinnitus and no warning signs have had tinnitus for a long time but should see their doctor about it if they have not already done so.

-Doctors first ask questions about the person's symptoms and medical history.
+In people with tinnitus, doctors first ask questions about the person's symptoms and medical history.
 Doctors then do a physical examination.
-What they find during the history and physical examination may suggest a cause of the tinnitus and the tests that may need to be done (see Some Causes and Features of Tinnitus).
+What they find during the history and physical examination may suggest a cause of the tinnitus and the tests that may need to be done (see table ).

 During the medical history, doctors ask about the following:

 During the physical examination, doctors focus on examining the ears (including hearing) and the neurologic system.
 They also listen with a stethoscope over and near the person's ear and on the neck for sounds of objective tinnitus.
-The findings often suggest a cause (see Some Causes and Features of Tinnitus).
+Doctors may do tuning fork tests Testing to evaluate hearing.

-Most people should have a formal hearing test done by either the doctor or a hearing specialist (audiologist).
+Most people should have a formal hearing test (including audiogram Testing ) done by either the doctor or a hearing specialist (audiologist).
 People with tinnitus in only one ear and hearing loss should have gadolinium-enhanced magnetic resonance imaging (MRI).
-People with tinnitus in only one ear and normal hearing should have an MRI if tinnitus lasts more than 6 months.
 People with pulsatile tinnitus often require magnetic resonance angiography (MRA Magnetic resonance angiography (MRA) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
 MRI does not use x-rays and is usually very safe... read more ), computerized tomography angiography (CTA), or conventional angiography.

 Attempts to identify and treat the disorder causing tinnitus are often unsuccessful.
 However, correcting any hearing loss (for example, with a hearing aid Hearing Aids Many causes of hearing loss have no cure.
 In these cases, treatment involves compensating for the hearing loss as much as possible.
-Most people with moderate to severe loss use hearing aids... read more ) relieves tinnitus in some people.
+Most people with moderate to severe loss use hearing aids... read more ) relieves tinnitus in about half of people.

 In many cases, the cause is unknown.